WESU: Programming

 WESU operates 24 hours a day.
 Until 2004, WESU's format had been entirely freeform, with DJs and student staff having complete freedom to program what they wanted.
 The university then announced its intention to seek an affiliation with National Public Radio (NPR), and to change the station's daytime format.
 Douglas Bennet, then president of Wesleyan University, was a former president of NPR.
 The station now broadcasts news and information shows during the day.
 Nights and weekends, WESU continues to operate as a free-form station.

 WESU broadcasts with 6,000 watts effective radiated power (ERP), circular polarization, from the top of Wesleyan University's Exley Science Center in Middletown.
 The programming is a mix of freeform music, National Public Radio, Public Radio International (PRI) and Pacifica Radio Network programs.
 From NPR and PRI, WESU airs Morning Edition, Diane Rehm, The Takeaway, Weekend Edition, The Best of Car Talk and Science Friday.
 From Pacifica, it broadcasts Democracy Now!, Free Speech Radio News, The Ralph Nader Hour and Exploration in Science with Dr. Michio Kaku.
-The station airs Connecticut-made programs like The Jack Sullivan Radio Show, Voice of the City with J.Cherry.
-Acoustic Blender with Bill Revill and Nutmeg Junction.
+The station airs Connecticut-made programs like The Jack Sullivan Radio Show, DEAD AIR with Uncle John and Acoustic Blender with Bill Revill.
 Most hours during the day, it airs NPR News at the beginning of the hour.

 The radio station was featured in a plot on the TV comedy series "How I Met Your Mother."
 At the end of the episode "The Possimpible", Ted Mosby (played by Josh Radnor) is deleting his work experience at the radio station from his resume.